 There are many things that make stylish Spetses special, but two are extraordinary.
-First, cars are all-but banned.
+Firstly, private cars are banned from the island with just eight taxis operating from the central port and most locals travelling by motorbike.
+You will also see good vehicles for commercial use only.
 Second, planning restrictions prevent high-rise buildings and “modern” designs.
 So this traditional little island, which has a history that stretches back 10,000 years, has been able to retain a true sense of old Greece.

 There is only one town.
 It’s white houses with red-tiled roofs stretch up the hill behind Dapia the “modern” port where ferries dock and horse-drawn taxi carriages wait on the quayside.

 Then there is the picturesque old harbour where luxurious yachts and old wooden caiques bob alongside each other.
 There is an intriguing mix of old and new in the town too.